Kardinia Park: Swimming

 The Kardinia swimming pool is located on Park Crescent, and was opened by the then City of Geelong in the mid-1960s.
 The open air complex is only open during the warmer months of the year.
 The pool is currently operated by the City of Greater Geelong.

 Five swimming pools are provided: one for toddlers and another for older children, two 50 metre eight lane lap pools, and a diving pool with 1 metre and 3 metre springboards.
 A waterslide was added to the complex in the 1980s, however it only operates during the busier summer months.

 The complex is the home of the Geelong Swimming Club and is the frequent home of swimming competitions.
 It also sees a number of lap swimmers due to being one of the few full length swimming pools in Geelong.
 For the same reason a number of school swimming carnivals are also held at the pool.

 A $4.4 million upgrade was carried out the centre in 2005, with a new international standard 10 lane 50 metre pool built to the east of the existing pool.
 In February 2006 the pool hosted the World Lifesaving Championships.

-The pool will host the aquatics events at the 2026 Commonwealth Games.
+The pool was planned to host the aquatics events at the 2026 Commonwealth Games, before their cancellation in 2023.